m3db/m3/docs/integrations/graphite.md

 ## Overview

 M3 supports ingesting Graphite metrics using the [Carbon plaintext protocol](https://graphite.readthedocs.io/en/latest/feeding-carbon.html#the-plaintext-protocol).
-We also support a variety of aggregation and storage policies for the ingestion pathway (similar to [storage-schemas.conf](https://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf)) that are documented below.
-Finally, on the query side, we support the full suite of [graphite query functions](https://graphite.readthedocs.io/en/latest/functions.html).
+We also support a variety of aggregation and storage policies for the ingestion pathway (similar to [storage-schemas.conf](https://graphite.readthedocs.io/en/latest/config-carbon.html#storage-schemas-conf) when using Graphite Carbon) that are documented below.
+Finally, on the query side, we support the majority of [graphite query functions](https://graphite.readthedocs.io/en/latest/functions.html).

 ## Ingestion